SwirlLang/Swirl/CONTRIBUTING.md

 ## Commit messages guideline

-Here are the guidelines for writing effective commit messages:

-**Keep the subject line short and concise**: The subject line should be a brief summary of the changes made in the commit.
-It should be no more than 50 characters long, and it should not end with a period.
+We use [Conventional Commits](https://conventionalcommits.org) to make our commit messages more readable and to automate changelog generation.
+Please read the spec before committing to the project.

+On top of the Conventional Commits, we have a few more guidelines to follow:

 **Use the imperative mood in the subject line**: The subject line should describe what the commit does, rather than what has been done.
 For example, "Add feature X" is better than "Added feature X."

-**Use the body to provide context and details**: The body of the commit message should provide more detailed information about the changes made in the commit.
-It should explain the motivations behind the changes, and it should provide any relevant context or background information.

-**Separate the subject line and body with a blank line**: Use a blank line to separate the subject line from the body of the commit message.
-This helps to visually distinguish between the two sections of the message.

 **Use bullet points to list specific changes**: If the commit includes multiple changes, it can be helpful to use bullet points to list them out.
 This helps to make the commit message more organized and easier to read.

-**Use tags to highlight important information**: The tags should be used to reflect the name of the file or component updated.
-Like cli, parser, transpiler.
-If there are multiple components, files updated, use a comma to separate the tags and descriptions.
-For example, "cli, parser: Update help message, Implement loop parser.".

-Here is a list of common tags:
-* **cli**: For changes made to the cli.
+**Use scopes to specify part of the codebase**: Conventional Commits allows you to specify a scope for your commit.
+This helps to make the commit message more organized and easier to read.
+The following are the scopes that we use:

 * **parser**: For changes made to the parser.
 * **transpiler**: For changes made to the transpiler.
-* **core**: For changes made to the core.
+* **tokenizer**: For changes made to the transpiler.
 * **pre-processor**: For changes made to the preprocessor.
+* **cli**: For changes made to the cli.
 * **cmake**: For changes made to the CMake files.
-* **packaging**: For changes made to the packaging system.

-If you can't find your tag here, you can use the file name as the tag.
-For example, if you are updating the file `README.md`, you can use the tag `readme`.
+If you can't find proper scope here, you can use the file name as the scope.
+For example, if you are updating the file `README.md`, you can use the scope `readme`.

-If you are unsure about the tag to use, you can use the `misc` tag.
+If you are unsure about the scope to use, you can leave the field empty.

 **Use proper spelling and grammar**: Make sure to use proper spelling and grammar in your commit messages.
 This helps to ensure that the messages are clear and easy to understand.

 A example commit message:
 ```
-cli: Update include guard

-Shifted include guard location after the include statements.
-And changed include guard format from SWIRL_CLI_H to CLI_H_Swirl.
+docs(contributing): add conventional commits to contributing guidelines

+Contributing guidelines has been updated to reflect the recent changes to use Conventional Commits as spec for the commits for the project.

+Closes #42
 ```
 That's all, Thank you for having a look!